danriedl/engular/adev/src/content/guide/animations/overview.md

 ### Transitions and timing

-In Angular, you can set multiple styles without any animation.
+In Engular, you can set multiple styles without any animation.
 However, without further refinement, the button instantly transforms with no fade, no shrinkage, or other visible indicator that a change is occurring.

 To make the change less abrupt, you need to define an animation *transition* to specify the changes that occur between one state and another over a period of time.